 To fix, demand and collect charges, rentals and fees for the services and facilities of the Trust to the same extent as the Beneficiary might do and to discontinue furnishing of services and facilities to any person, firm or corporation, or public instrumentality, delinquent in the payment of any indebtedness to the Trust; to purchase and sell such supplies, goods, and commodities as are incident to the operation of its properties.

-To levy a sales tax of not to exceed two percent (2%) upon the gross proceeds or gross receipts derived from all sales or services in the regional district as further described in the Act.
+Subject to voter approval, to levy a sales tax of not to exceed two percent (2%) upon the gross proceeds or gross receipts derived from all sales or services in the regional district as further described in the Act.

-To utilize the provisions of the Local Development Act as it relates to the financing of regional transportation projects.
+To utilize the provisions of the Local Development Act, Title 62 Oklahoma Statutes §853, and such other acts as may be authorized relating to the financing of regional transportation projects.

 To operate a public transportation system: